Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Experimental Results

-\paragraph{Full PDR runs, PO reduction ratios} Finally, we give some information on average reduction ratios during \emph{full} PDR runs for methods considered in Fig.~\ref{fig:1517origcactus}.
-For computing the reduction ratios we consider only benchmarks solved by all those methods.
-The \emph{MS01X} approach achieves a reduction ratio of $55.7 \%$ while \emph{greedy 01X-simulation} arrives at $54.8 \%$.
-Lifting with additional literal dropping achieves $53.7 \%$. \emph{IGBG} has a reduction ratio of $52.9 \%$ followed by \emph{S01X} with $51.5 \%$ and lifting without literal dropping (as in \emph{ic3ref}) with $49.8 \%$.
-The approaches which are admissible for general transition relations have significantly worse results on the circuit benchmarks: Starting with $16.8 \%$ by the \emph{ILP-based cover approach} over $16.0 \%$ by the \emph{SAT-based cover approach} to $13.3 \%$ by the \emph{greedy cover approach} and $5.9 \%$ by \emph{GeNTR}.
-Note that -- compared to the study with single POGPs -- the reduction ratios arrive at much higher values.
+Note that -- compared to the study with single POGPs -- the average reduction ratios arrive at much higher values.
 This can be explained by the fact that for single POGPs we only considered instances which can also be solved by the MaxQBF approach.
 High reduction ratios result in a high number of satisfied MaxQBF soft clauses.
 A growing number of such clauses is quite challenging for the incorporated experimental MaxQBF solver leading to timeouts on many HWMCC benchmarks.